Kernix13/beginner-git-commands/README.md

 | -u               | Parameter short for `upstream` |
 | upstream         | the primary *branch* on the original repository; where you cloned the repo from |

+The `git init` command creates a new local GIT repository in the directory you ran that command.

 The command `git remote add origin https_url` connects the local repository to a remote server (GitHub repo). `https_url` is the URL that is on the page when you create a new repo.
 It is also shown whn you click the `Code` button.

+The command `git branch -M main` is optional and I think the flag `-M` means changing the master branch to the name **main**.
+I trid searching for it and I found that Git has changed the default from `master' to `main` though GitHub still uses `master` by default.

 The `git push` command is used to send local commits to the master (or main) branch of the remote repository.
 But to use `git push` in the future you have to set something called an *upstream*, meaning where you want to push it to by default.
 That is why you use `-u`.